 Supported by the European Commission, PARVIS is a joint project with EBU member organisations to raise awareness of blind and partially sighted citizens’ (BPS) rights within Europe.
 The project involves altogether 9 PARVIS countries: Slovakia, Germany, Montenegro, France, Lithuania, Portugal, and Spain, in addition to Netherlands and Sweden, which are partners within the PARVIS consortium.

 The PARVIS activities center upon 10 rights derived from the Convention on the Rights of Persons with Disabilities (CRPD): right to accessible health care, accessible information, personal mobility, work and employment, participation in cultural life, habilitation and rehabilitation, participation in public and political life, accessibility and inclusive education, as well as rights of children with disabilities.

 The project activities that span over a period of two years until the end of 2022 consist of:

 - Launching two tailor-made Twitter campaigns to promote for such rights in 9 PARVIS countries;

-- Developing audio and visual contents to campaign more effectively towards the enforcement of BPS persons’ rights, including podcasts, and awareness-raising videos available in 10 languages (English, Slovak, German, Montenegrin, French, Lithuanian, Portuguese, Spanish, Dutch and Swedish);
+- Developing audio and visual contents to campaign more effectively towards the enforcement of BPS persons’ rights, including podcasts, and awareness-raising videos available in at least 10 languages (English, Slovak, German, Montenegrin, French, Lithuanian, Portuguese, Spanish, Dutch and Swedish);

 - Building the capacity of visually impaired (VI) citizens and national visual impairment organisation to defend their rights through info-sessions and e-workshops;

-- Developing generic European Guidelines on audio-description, available in 10 languages, with clear and harmonised technical specifications;
+- Developing generic European Guidelines on audio-description, available in several languages, with clear and harmonised technical specifications;